The Healthcare Safety Investigation Branch (HSIB) conducts independent investigations of patient safety concerns in

-Our investigation reports identify opportunities for relevant organisations with power to make appropriate improvements though:
+Our investigation reports identify opportunities for relevant organisations with power to make appropriate improvements through:

 - ‘Safety recommendations’ made with the specific intention of preventing future, similar events.

 - ‘Safety observations’ with suggested actions for wider learning and improvement.

 Our reports also identify actions required during an investigation to immediately improve patient safety.
 Organisations subject to our safety recommendations must send their response to us within three months.
 These responses are published on our investigation pages.

 Find out more in the national investigations section.

 From 1 April 2018, we became responsible for all patient safety investigations of maternity incidents occurring in the NHS which meet criteria for the Each Baby Counts programme.

 The purpose of this programme is to achieve rapid learning and improvement in maternity services, and to identify common themes that offer opportunity for system-wide change.
-For these incidents HSIB’s investigation replaces the local investigation, although the trust remains responsible for Duty of Candour and for referring the incident to us.
+For these incidents HSIB’s investigation replaces the local investigation, although the NHS trust remains responsible for Duty of Candour and for referring the incident to us.

 We work closely with parents and families, healthcare staff and organisations during an investigation.
-Our reports are provided directly to the families involved and to the trust.
+Our reports are provided directly to the families involved and to the NHS trust.
 The trust is responsible for actioning any safety recommendations we make as a result of these investigations.

 We have been operating in all trusts since 1 April 2019.
 Our longer-term aim is to make safety recommendations to national organisations for system-level improvements in maternity services.
 These will be based on common themes arising from our trust-level investigations.